ordina-jworks/ordina-jworks.github.io/_posts/2019-03-12-JDK-distributions.md

 ## Oracle's JDK distributions

-First we have to explain what changed to Oracle's JDK distributions recently, which have brought along allot of uncertainty withing the Java community, this blog post is going to try to explain these changes and more importantly tell you what you should know about licenses and options you have.
+First we have to explain what changed to Oracle's JDK distributions recently, which have brought along allot of uncertainty withing the Java community, this blog post is going to try to explain these changes and more importantly tell you what you should know about the licenses and options you have.
+At the end of this article you should know more about free updates and commercial support options from various JDK vendors and understand that the OpenJDK 8 and 11 are still being updated, even though Oracle is going to stop leading those projects, to focus on the new versions and providing commercial support.

 ### Six month release cycle